Isospectral Cayley graphs with even and odd spectrum: Even and odd integral graphs

 Here, it is to be understood that the statements are either for $X(G,S)$ and $MX(G;S,T)$ or for $X^+(G,S)$ and $MX^+(G;S,T)$, respectively. \end{coro}

 \begin{proof} Straightforward from Proposition \ref{prop: spec bicayleys}. \end{proof}

 \begin{rem} By Lemma \ref{lem: eigenvalues X*GS}, for $G$ abelian or, else, $G$ arbitrary but $S$ normal, we know that $X(G,S)$ is integral if and only if $X^+(G,S)$ is integral.
-Thus, in these cases, we only need to require that $X(G,S)$ (or $X^+(G,S)$) be integral in $(b)$ of Corollary~\ref{coro: integral}. \end{rem} The second observation, related with the symmetry of the spectrum, shows that there is a significative difference between the graphs with $T=\{e\}$ or $S$ and those with $T= S \cup \{e\}$.
+Thus, in these cases, we only need to require that $X(G,S)$ (or $X^+(G,S)$) be integral in $(b)$ of Corollary~\ref{coro: integral}. \end{rem}

+\begin{rem} Notice that by the form of the eigenvalues of $X^*(G,S)$ obtained in Proposition \ref{prop: spec bicayleys}, item ($a$) of the corollary can be generalized.
+In fact, if $R$ is any subring of $\C$ then we have that